jatin-kumar-123/First_Sprint_Mini_Project/README.md

 ## How to run the app
 1. Clone the repository.
-2. Place the .weights and .cfg files in appropriate directory and provide the same path in the test.py and final.py file.
+2. Place the .weights and .cfg files from 3_implementation folder, in appropriate directory and provide the same path in the files for testing the model and GUI app.
-3. Run the test.py file to test trained model on you custom (self clicked) images.
+3. Run the file for testing model to test trained model on you custom (self clicked) images.
-4. Run the final.py file to run the GUI app.
+4. Run the GUI app file to run the GUI app.

 ## How to browse the image
 1. Click the browse button in the app.